-It's hard to find any full episodes of Wapos Bay: The Series and its movie, Long Goodbyes.
+It's extremely difficult to find any full episodes of Wapos Bay: The Series and its movie, Long Goodbyes, despite the movie winning Kidscreen award and beating the Heart Catch Pretty Cure movie and Zhu Zhu Pets: Quest for Zhu.
 You can only find promos.

 Lady Lovelylocks, and how.
 Two episodes are missing from the U.S. and British VHS and DVD releases of the series, and only came to Australia.

-Odd Job Jack, an early-2000s Canadian animated sitcom, has an entire missing season.
+Odd Job Jack, a Turn of the Millennium Canadian animated sitcom, has an entire missing season.
 While the second season had a DVD release (available wherever not-so-fine DVDs are liquidated) and seasons 3 and 4 are viewable on Hulu (ironically, not viewable in Canada), Season 1 does not seem to exist in viewable format outside a single Google Video copy of Season 1 ep 13.

 The Beatles' eponymous animated series is currently owned by Apple Corps, the group's corporate entity, having acquired them from King Features (Hearst Corporation entity).
 There was talk as early as 2004 of putting the cartoons out on DVD but no effort had been made since.
 Apple Records now owns the Beatles' movies and they have re-released Yellow Submarine on DVD, so this may still happen somewhere down the line.
 In the meantine, DVDs recorded off local TV stations in the 1980s turn up online and at comic book conventions.